 - Large heatproof bowl to soak the bihun

-- Metal sieve
+- Metal sieve To drain the noodles

 - 1-3 Fresh red chillies Omit if you don't have any on hand- I often do this as my fresh chilli supply is very intermittent depending on how my balcony plants feel!
 Alternatively, these are some chili substitutes although note that I've not tested the recipe with them.

-- 3 garlic cloves
+- 3 garlic cloves Peeled

-- 3 shallots
+- 3 shallots Peeled